rohithvishaal/bluetooth_sensor_communication/README.md

-# bluetooth_sensor_communication
+<br>change the sensor pins according to your connections</br>
-uses bluetooth as a medium to communicate with sensors and perform coded actions.
+<br>use any bluetooth terminal apps to communicate with the bluetooth sensor available in google play</br>